 This is the view looking back down towards Stoughton, a chance to catch our breath and stretch our eyes to see how far we’d come.

-Further along beyond a glade of foxgloves we laid the foundations for a cairn at the summit of Bow Hill.
+Further along beyond a glade of foxgloves we laid the foundations for a cairn at the top of Bow Hill.

 From here it is possible to see down to Chichester harbour and the Isle of Wight in the far distance.